nicholaswmin/fsm/README.md

       Software in safety-critical industries *require* the use of FSM models as part of their certification.
-      You haven't been decapitated by an elevator (yet) because it's FSM only allows `state: moving` from `state: doors-closed`.
+      You haven't been decapitated by an elevator (yet) because it's FSM model does not allow transitions to `state: moving` unless `state: door-closed`.

 [^2]: While there are variants of state machines which can have multiple states,
       i.e the [*Non-deterministic finite automaton*][ndfsm],